Lesson 2

 He made Him who knew no sin to be sin on our behalf that we might become the righteousness of God in Him.
 NASB®

 - What does God being righteous and just mean to you?
-Use a Bible verse in your answer.
-(Examples: When I have sinned, shouldn’t I call upon the God who knew no sin, but became sin on my behalf so I could be forgiven and have His righteousness?
+Use a Bible verse in your answer if you can.
+(Examples: When I have sinned, shouldn't I call upon the God who knew no sin, but became sin on my behalf so I could be forgiven and have His righteousness?
 (2 Corinthians 5:21) When no one will give me justice, I need to go to the God who is always just in all His decisions.
-(Deuteronomy 32:3–4))
+(Deuteronomy 32:3-4))

-- Here’s another thought about judging sin: If you have studied sociology you will notice that all societies do punish their perception of wrong.
-Societies have found people’s behaviors, whether good or bad, do influence.
-This has led them to punish certain behaviors, a certain way.
-As Paul stated in 1 Corinthians 15, people’s behavior does influence other people.
-Sometimes the justice in some societies is very evil and sinful from God’s perspective.
-We need to remember God isn’t a cosmic killjoy.
-He judges and punishes sin because it is for our best as well as society’s.
-Awful sin in a society tends to mushroom and bring about awful consequences.
-These consequences tend to lead to an environment that is very hard to live in.
+Here's another thought from a human perspective, why punishing wrong behavior is positive.
+If you have studied sociology, you will notice that all societies do punish their perception of wrong.
+Societies have found people's behaviors, whether good or bad, do influence.
+This has led them to make laws and punish certain behaviors a certain way.
+I think all would agree lawless behavior in a society, tends to mushroom and bring about devastating consequences.
 Just think about how hard it is to live in a neighborhood full of crime.
-Read Romans 1:16-32.
+However, sometimes the justice in societies is un-just from God's perspective.
+God's justice is always right, and it is never corrupted, distorted or unfair like human justice can be.

 Day Five - God solved the problem of sin through Jesus Christ’s sacrifice